 Even the best home improvement business still needs one crucial item to be successful: Customers.
 Home improvement businesses in particular need to focus on reputation management and targeted marketing to get the maximum effect from their marketing dollar.
-Here are five home improvement small business marketing strategies that help bring customers to you and your crews on sites.
+Here are five home improvement small business marketing strategies that help bring customers to you and your crews to sites.

 1. Direct Mail Marketing